crsh/mochasta/README.md

 # Install the mochasta package from GitHub
 remotes::install_github("crsh/mochasta")

-# Install the mochasta package from a local copy of the repository
+# Install from a local copy of the repository
 devtools::install("path/to/mochasta")
 ```